MrYacha/SophieDocs/imports_exports.md

 If you want to edit many notes or filters, you can export, make edits and import again.
 ### Bakuping data
 You can backup chat settings before editing something.
+### Copy to other chats
+For example if you want to copy notes or rules beetwin chats you can do it.

 ## Example of editing JSON files
 TODO